cisagov/ScubaGear/baselines/defender.md

    accessing protected files and to log the incident.

 #### MS.DEFENDER.4.6v1 instructions:

+If restricted app and unwanted Bluetooth app restrictions are desired, associated devices must be onboarded with Defender for Endpoint before the instructions below can be completed.

 1. Sign in to the **Microsoft Purview compliance portal**.